 Metric – All case managers and supervisors successfully complete training in providing trauma informed and trauma based services2

-- Definition: All case managers and supervisors have completed Trauma Toolkit training.
+- Definition: All case managers and supervisors have completed required trauma-informed training within their first year of employment.

 1 13 CSR 35-35.100(3)(E)2.C